dhiraj-ms/CMIL/README.md

 ## Running the Evaluation on a Folder of Images

+- The best model among all three models, which is vgg16, is considered for deployment.
-- Keep `vgg16_model.h5` in the same folder as the project in the `cmil` environment.
+- Keep `vgg16_model.h5` in the same folder as the project in the cmil environment.
 - Place the folder of images in the project folder.
 - Run the following command: